Freedmen's Bureau: Continuing insurgency

-Most of the assistant commissioners, realizing that African Americans would not receive fair trials in the civil courts, tried to handle black cases in their own Bureau courts.
-Southern white Democrats objected that this was unconstitutional.
+Most of the assistant commissioners, realizing that Freedmen would not receive fair trials in the civil courts, tried to handle black cases in their own Bureau courts.
+Southern White Democrats objected that this was unconstitutional.
 In Alabama, the Bureau commissioned state and county judges as Bureau agents.
 They were to try cases involving blacks with no distinctions on racial grounds.
 If a judge refused, the Freedmen's Bureau could institute martial law in his district.
 All but three judges accepted their unwanted commissions, and the governor urged compliance.

 Perhaps the most difficult region reported by the Freedmen's Bureau was Louisiana's Caddo and Bossier parishes in the northwest part of the state.
-It had not suffered wartime devastation or Union occupation, but white hostility was high against the black majority population.
+It had not suffered wartime devastation or Union occupation, but White hostility was high against the black majority population.
 Well-meaning Bureau agents were understaffed and weakly supported by federal troops, and found their investigations blocked and authority undermined at every turn by recalcitrant plantation owners.
-Murders of freedmen were common, and white suspects in these cases were not prosecuted.
-Bureau agents did negotiate labor contracts, build schools and hospitals, and aid freedmen, but they struggled against the violence of the oppressive environment.
+Murders of freedmen were common, and White suspects in these cases were not prosecuted.
+Bureau agents did negotiate labor contracts, build schools and hospitals, and aid Freedmen, but they struggled against the violence of the oppressive environment.

 In addition to internal parish problems, this area was reportedly invaded by insurgents from Arkansas, described as Desperadoes by the Bureau agent in 1868.
-In September 1868, for example, whites arrested and convicted 21 blacks accused of planning an insurrection in Bossier Parish.
-Henry Jones, accused of being the leader of the purported insurrection, was shot and left to burn by whites, but he survived, badly hurt.
-Other freedmen were killed or driven from their land by Arkansas Desperadoes.
+In September 1868, for example, Whites arrested and convicted 21 black people accused of planning an insurrection in Bossier Parish.
+Henry Jones, accused of being the leader of the purported insurrection, was shot and left to burn by Whites, but he survived, badly hurt.
+Other Freedmen were killed or driven from their land by Arkansas Desperadoes.
 Whites were anxious about their power as blacks were to receive the franchise, and tensions were rising over land use.
-In early October, blacks arrested two whites from Arkansas "accused of being part of a mob ... that killed several Negroes."
+In early October, blacks arrested two Whites from Arkansas "accused of being part of a mob ... that killed several Negroes."
 The agent reported 14 blacks had been killed in this incident, then said that another eight to ten had been killed by the same Desperadoes.
-Blacks were reported to have killed the two white men in the altercation.
-The whites' Arkansas friends and local whites went on a rampage against blacks in the area, resulting in more than 150 blacks being killed.
+Blacks were reported to have killed the two White men in the altercation.
+The Whites' Arkansas friends and local Whites went on a rampage against blacks in the area, resulting in more than 150 blacks being killed.